jni-rs/jni-rs/book/src/error_handling.md

         // Divisor is zero -- throw an exception! env.throw_new("java/lang/ArithmeticException", "Attempting to divide by zero.");
         // A dummy value must be returned, since the native method retains control
-        // even after throwing an Exception.
+        // even after throwing an exception.
         0
     }
 }